awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 ## `Not authorized for images`<a name="not-authorized-for-images"></a>

 One potential cause of a `Not authorized for images` error message is using a private Amazon EKS Windows AMI to launch Windows managed node groups\.
 After releasing new Windows AMIs, AWS makes AMIs that are older than 4 months private, which makes them no longer accessible\.
 If your managed node group is using a private Windows AMI, consider [updating your Windows managed node group](update-managed-node-group.md)\.
 While we can’t guarantee that we can provide access to AMIs that have been made private, you can request access by filing a ticket with AWS Support\.
-For more information, see [Patches, security updates, and AMI IDs](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/aws-windows-ami.html#ami-patches-security-ID) in the *Amazon EC2 User Guide*\.
+For more information, see [Patches, security updates, and AMI IDs](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/aws-windows-ami.html#ami-patches-security-ID) in the *Amazon EC2 User Guide for Windows Instances*\.

 ## Node is in `NotReady` state<a name="not-ready"></a>